SyedTDK/FitnessApp/README.md

 App Features
 1) User can view list of exercises for each muscle group
-2) User can record their reps on the app
+2) User can record their reps for a specific workout
-3) User can view their progress
+3) User can view their previously done sets and remove the sets if needed